Our Favourite Cafes in Pest and Buda

 There are countless trendy cafes, but only a few make good-quality espresso, cappuccino and other coffee drinks.
 Most cafes in Budapest offer breakfast, light lunch/dinner (salads, pasta dishes) and pastries, cakes to go with your coffee.

-Alibi Cafe – Closed Down – A Starbucks will open in its place
+Alibi Cafe – Closed Down – A Starbucks in its place

 Address: Egyetem tér 4., district V., M3 (blue) metro Kálvin tér station